-The Onion's Sex House series does this quite brutally to Immoral Reality Shows.
+The Sex House series does this quite brutally to Immoral Reality Shows.
 Not only are the contestants much deeper and complex people than the shallow stereotypes the show desperately try to portray them as, the producers' "indicatives" to cut corners on the budget and ensure sex and drama in order to get the precious high ratings rolling in, soon starts to take a massive toll on their sanity and health.

 The Salvation War: A destruction of Biblical apocalypse.
 The apocalypse is resisted by most of humanity, with only a minority choosing to accept the end.
 The unstoppable Demon hoards, while individually physically more powerful than the average human, are annihilated by modern weapons, and their extreme evil and backwardness means cooperation and experimentation hamper them constantly.
 Angels are hardly better off, their only major advantage being their ability to keep humanity out of Heaven.
 But they soon lose that advantage, and God is brought down by an angel himself.
 The seven bowls are damaging at a societal scale, but not enough to completely annihilate civilization.
 Heaven itself is not-so-wonderful, due to the medieval mindset of most angels meaning it only provides what was considered plentiful in a medieval society: crops, shelter, and protection from bandits, but it contains none of the technologies or political ideals that modern people enjoy.